diannedejesus/update_contacts/readme.md

 Current data might be a manipulation of the submitted database and the historic database or a whole new database for this purpose.
 It will show what data has been submitted and what data has been passed on to outlook.

 ### Configure Page
-- Allow for user to remove or replace the credetials for their contact storage.
-- Allow for deleting and replacing the entire database
+- Credentials: add or remove access to your contacts.
+    - Might elimanate the storage of this data and just ask user to verify everytime they want to access
+- Delete and/or replace the local list of contacts (will erase all data)
+- Import only works if no data is present, this to avoid duplicates
+        - [additional] add duplicate detector
-- Allow for user to add a new entry to historic list
+- Allow user to add a new entry to historic list (data can be added or disabled/enabled)
+- [completed] Option for editing list.
+User can enable and disable contacts as a visual way of indicating these contacts do not need to be updated.
-- Allow for editing list by enabling and disabling certain contacts.
+    - [additional] allow for adding a reason for disabling

-- Have it so you can import only if you dont have data or it verifies if you really want to import since this can cause duplicates
+### Update Page
+- Seperate the field for last names, for visual representation since outlook only permits one field so it will still be stored as one value.

  -->